-- 1.5.1 The "Act" means the Industrial Relations Act 1999 as amended or replaced from time to time. - 1.5.2 "Commission" means the Queensland Industrial Relations Commission. - 1.5.3 "Community Police Officer" means an employee who is appointed as such under the Community Services (Aborigines) Act 1984 or the Community Services (Torres Strait) Act 1984 who is responsible for maintaining peace and good order in accordance with By-laws enacted pursuant to such legislation under the supervision of a member/s of the Queensland Police Department:
+- 1.5.1 The "Act" means the Industrial Relations Act 1999 as amended or replaced from time to time. - 1.5.2 "Commission" means the Queensland Industrial Relations Commission. - 1.5.3 "Community Police Officer" means an employee who is appointed by a Local Government or another community body to carry out a function under the Community Services (Aborigines) Act 1984 or the Community Services (Torres Strait) Act 1984 and who is responsible for maintaining peace and good order in accordance with By-laws enacted pursuant to such legislation under the supervision of a member/s of the Queensland Police Department:

-Provided that a Community Police Officer may be required to perform such other duties as determined from time to time by Aboriginal/Island or Local Government Councils.
+Provided that a Community Police Officer may be required to perform such other duties as determined from time to time by an employing Local Government or other community body.